-A presentation by a delegation of the city of Foligno of a faithful copy of the first printed edition in 1472 of the Divina Commedia by Dante Alighieri.
+A presentation by a delegation of the city of Foligno of a faithful replica of the first printed edition in 1472 of the Divina Commedia by Dante Alighieri.

-The talk will examine the early establishment of printing in Umbria, exploring the reasons of its emergence in Foligno, leading to the production of the Editio Princeps of Dante’s masterpiece.
+The talk examined the early establishment of printing in Umbria, exploring the reasons of its emergence in Foligno, leading to the production of the Editio Princeps of Dante’s masterpiece.